peplau/Sitecore-IoT-Hub/documentation/README.md

 ### 5 - Map a Method in your IoT Device

-Your devices can have methods exposed to be called by Sitecore (Cloud to Device direction).
+Your devices can have methods exposed to be called by Sitecore (C2D - Cloud to Device direction).

 Here you will map in Sitecore the methods to be called in your device.

 Take for instance our [virtual Thermometer device](/IoTDevices/Thermometer), it has the following Method: